SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 Invoke-RestMethod -Uri $uri -Method Post -ContentType "application/json" -Body $body
 ```

-If you now navigate to the main screen of your flow you will see a run history.
-If everything went okay it should say 'Succeeded'.
+When you go to the main screen of your flow, you will see a run history.
+If your flow worked correctly, it will show 'Succeeded'.
-Now navigate to the queue you just created in Azure and click **Refresh**.
-There should be an entry showing that you correctly invoked the Flow.
+Now go to the queue you just created in Azure and choose **Refresh**.
+You should see an entry that shows that you correctly invoked the flow.

-## Provision the SPFX Solution
+## Provision the SPFx solution

-For this walkthrough we are going to use an existing SPFX solution which is available at https://github.com/SharePoint/sp-dev-fx-extensions/tree/master/samples/react-application-regions-footer

-Follow the steps as provided in the README.MD available in that repository to build and provision your solution.
+In this section, you'll use an existing SPFx solution, the [Regions Footer Application Customizer](https://github.com/SharePoint/sp-dev-fx-extensions/tree/master/samples/react-application-regions-footer).
+Follow the steps in the [Readme](https://github.com/SharePoint/sp-dev-fx-extensions/blob/master/samples/react-application-regions-footer/README.md) file in the sample repo to build and provision the solution.

-# Create a PnP Provisioning Template
+## Create a PnP provisioning template

-Copy the following XML to a new file and save the file as FlowDemoTemplate.xml
+Copy the following provisioning template XML to a new file and save the file as FlowDemoTemplate.xml.

 ```xml
 <?xml version="1.0"?>